WalletGenerator Weak Key Generator

 Jump to navigation Jump to search

-Wallet Generator Website
+Wallet Generator Logo/Website

 WalletGenerator.net was a website which assisted in the generation of bitcoin wallets.
 The tool gained a lot of trust by being open source, however for several months between August 2018 and May 2019, the keys generated would be within a limited set, meaning multiple users could easily be assigned the same key.
 There are no specific reports identified yet of users having lost funds in this case.[1][2][3][4]